-It is clear that Tristan has oh so carefully considered each and every word in this novel – seemingly simple writing is often the hardest to get just right.
-‘Two Wolves’ took Tristan Bancks four years to write and on the ‘Summer Reading Club’ blog he talks about the process of writing this novel and give some great ideas for young writers of crime or mystery novels.
+It is clear that Tristan has oh so carefully considered each and every word in this novel – seemingly simple writing is often the hardest to get just right and ‘Two Wolves’ took him four years to write.

 ‘Two Wolves’ will challenge, extend and take readers right out of their comfort zone, asking them to consider some big questions;